Omari04Brockington/AWS-Flask-Projects/README.md

-This repository contains code for different projects that implement Flask and AWS.
+This repository contains code for different web applications that implement Flask and AWS.